2021- 2022 Parent/Student Handbook

 All belongings should be marked for easy identification in case of loss.
 Students should report lost articles to the classroom teacher as soon as possible.

-Any articles found should be turned in to the office.
+Any articles found should be turned in to the office and will be put into our lost and found box.
 Valuables, such as jewelry, remain in the school office until claimed.
-All other items are placed in the lost-and-found box in the north hallway.
-During parent/teacher conferences articles are displayed on a table.
 At the end of each quarter, any unclaimed items are donated to charity.

 USE OF FACILITIES

 The school building is generally not available for use by individuals or outside groups; however, certain exceptions may be made with administrative approval.
 When scheduling a school-related event or meeting, please see the office staff to check availability and obtain approval.
 Any areas or rooms used should be left in the same condition in which they were found, including the removal of trash.